narhen/procjack/README.md

-# process-inject
+# procjack

-Inject code into a running process.
+PoC of injecting code into a running Linux process.
+Spawns a new thread to host the injected code.

 ## Example